Joshua-Macleod/FME_analysis/README.md

 [Snippy](https://github.com/tseemann/snippy)

 # Contacts
-You've made it this far, and I'm surprised (and grateful!).
+You've made it this far, and I'm grateful.
 Feel free to contact me if you have any queries, suggestions, or want to discuss _Listeria_, other foodborne pathogens or bioinformatics.

 - jmacleod@cardiffmet.ac.uk
 - [Linkedin](https://www.linkedin.com/in/joshuamacleod/)